getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 **9.** Set up pending `Internship Providers` and `Students` approval roles

 You can choose if a supervisor admin and/or supervisor can also approve pending `Internship Providers` and `Students`.
+(For details about these roles please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users))

 **10.** Set up `Students` placements threshold